-- WIL-2f Conduct surveys and avoidance for golden eagle.
+WIL-2f Conduct surveys and avoidance for golden eagle.
 SCE shall implement the following measures to document golden eagle occurrence in the project area and surrounding mountains.
-Survey schedule and requirements will be as identified below unless otherwise authorized by the CPUC and BLM in consultation with the USFWS and CDFW. - Annual Winter and Nesting Season Surveys.
-Beginning at least one year prior to the start of construction, and continuing throughout the construction phase of the project, SCE shall contract with a qualified and permitted biologist to conduct winter season and nesting season surveys of golden eagle habitat use within a 10-mile radius of the project area.
-Nesting season surveys will determine occupancy, productivity, and chronology of known or newly discovered nesting territories within the 10-mile radius.
+Survey schedule and requirements will be as identified below unless otherwise authorized by the CPUC and BLM in consultation with the USFWS and CDFW.

+• Annual Winter and Nesting Season Surveys.
+Beginning at least one year prior to the start of construction, and continuing throughout the construction phase of the project, SCE shall contract with a qualified and permitted biologist to conduct winter season and nesting season surveys of golden eagle habitat use within a 102-mile radius of the portions of the project area where work will occur during the breeding season (December 1 through July 31).
+Nesting season surveys will determine occupancy, productivity, and chronology of known or newly discovered nesting territories within the 102-mile radius.

 Survey methods for the inventory shall be either ground-based or helicopter-based, as described in the Golden Eagle Technical Guidance (Pagel et al., 2010) or more current guidance from the USFWS.
-Winter surveys will evaluate golden eagle occurrence and habitat use within the 10-mile radius during winter. - Winter Season Survey Data.
+Winter surveys will evaluate golden eagle occurrence and habitat use within the 10-mile radius during winter.

+- Winter Season Survey Data.
 Data collected during winter season surveys shall include dates, times, locations, observation minutes, nest status, and weather conditions during field surveys; panoramic photographs from the survey locations, indicating areas viewed; and compilations of all golden eagle and other raptor observations for each survey date. - Nesting Season Inventory Data.
 At a minimum, data collected during the nesting season surveys shall include the following: territory status (unknown, vacant, occupied, breeding successful, breeding unsuccessful); nest location, nest elevation; age class of golden eagles observed; nesting chronology; number of young at each visit; photographs; and substrate upon which nest is placed. - Determination of Unoccupied Territory Status.
-A nesting territory or inventoried habitat shall be considered unoccupied by golden eagles only after completing at least two full surveys in a single breeding season. - Monitoring and Adaptive Management Plan.
-If an occupied nest (as defined by Pagel et al., 2010) is detected within 10 miles of the project, SCE shall prepare and implement a Golden Eagle Monitoring and Management Plan for the duration of construction to ensure that project construction activities do not result in injury or disturbance to golden eagles.
+A nesting territory or inventoried habitat shall be considered unoccupied by golden eagles only after completing at least two full surveys in a single breeding season. - Monitoring and Adaptive Management PlanNest Buffer.
+If an occupied nest (as defined by Pagel et al., 2010) is detected within 10-2 miles of the project, SCE shall implement a one mile line-of-sight and one-half mile no line-of-sight buffer prepare and implement a Golden Eagle Monitoring and Management Plan for the duration of construction to ensure that project construction activities do not result in injury or disturbance to golden eagles.
 The monitoring shall implement the guidelines described in the Golden Eagle Technical Guidance (Pagel et al., 2010) or more current guidance from the USFWS.
 The Monitoring and Management Plan shall be implemented upon its approval by CPUC and BLM, in consultation with USFWS and CDFW.
 Triggers for adaptive management shall include any evidence of project-related disturbance to nesting golden eagles, including but not limited to: agitation behavior (displacement, avoidance, and defense); increased vigilance behavior at nest sites; changes in foraging and feeding behavior, or nest site abandonment.
-The Monitoring and Management Plan shall include a description of adaptive management actions, to include, but not be limited to, cessation of construction activities that are deemed by a qualified biologist to be the source of golden eagle disturbance. - Reporting.
+The Monitoring and Management Plan shall include a description of adaptive Adaptive management actions, to-include, but not beare not limited to, cessation of construction activities that are deemed by a qualified biologist to be the source of golden eagle disturbance. - Reporting.
 Golden eagle survey data and, if applicable, nest activity monitoring results and any adaptive management actions taken, will be provided to CPUC, BLM, CDFW, and USFWS in monthly monitoring reports, as seasonal data becomes available and if specific nest monitoring or any adaptive management actions are taken, and summarized in annual project monitoring reports.